-Will they write on paper or a device?
+- Will they write on paper or use a digital device?

 So, we’re not saying to give students every choice every time, but giving students a few choices puts them in control-which is sometimes the carrot needed to get the work done well.

 Here is what we’ve learned happens to engagement when students choose…they’re engaged!
 POOF!
 And it didn’t require costumes or props!
 Your students will be engaged because they have choices.